viamrobotics/docs/docs/components/movement-sensor/gps/set-up-base-station.md

 When **CfgWiFi** mode is selected, the reference station broadcasts its own WiFi called “RTK Config”.

 {{% alert title="Note" color="note" %}}
-It is highly recommended that you use a hotspot for outdoor rovers.
+It is highly recommended that you use a hotspot for outdoor usage, such as with rovers.
 If you do use a hotspot, configure the reference station on the hotspot network.
 Also ensure that the hotspot is set to 2.4GHz and not 5GHz because the reference station can not connect to a network over 2.4GHz.
 {{% /alert %}}

-Connect your phone or computer to the WiFi network called “RTK Config” and use your web browser (Safari or Internet Explorer are recommended over Chrome) to go to the address `192.168.4.1`, which is the default IP address of the reference station.
+Connect your phone or computer to the WiFi network called "RTK Config" and use your web browser (Safari or Internet Explorer are recommended over Chrome) to go to the address `192.168.4.1`, which is the default IP address of the reference station.
-There, see the RTK setup configure page displayed:
+At that address you will see the RTK setup configure page displayed:

 {{< imgproc src="/components/movement-sensor/sparkfun-configure-page.png" alt="The SparkFun RTK Setup configure page displayed with dropdown menu rows showing different options for configuration." resize="900x" style="width:450px" >}}

 ### Update System configuration

-Look on the top of the RTK setup configure page and ensure that the firmware version of the base station is v4.0:
+Look on the top of the RTK setup configure page and ensure that the firmware version of the base station is v4.0 or higher:

 {{< imgproc src="/components/movement-sensor/sparkfun-rtk-firmware.png" alt="The top of the SparkFun RTK Setup configure page with the RTK Firmware version displayed as v4.0." resize="1000x" style="width:500px" >}}